The Truth About My Epic Attempt to Control Grief

 I focused on all my responsibilities and pretended to be OK.

-And it’s not like I didn’t deal with my grief AT ALL.
+And it’s not like I didn’t deal with my grief at all.
 I wrote in my journal and I read a lot of books and I had my SIDS group.
 I felt I had “continued on with my life” with as much grace and gratitude as a person could.

 But with hindsight I can see, I was using my focusing power not only to survive, but also to try and ignore/outrun/control my grief and pain.